charliermarsh/trellis/README.md

 ## Motivation

-TypeKit can be used in several ways and so fits into several different framings:
+TypeKit can be used in several ways and so fits into several framings:

 1. "Write Dockerfiles in TypeScript"
 2. "Write Jenkinsfiles in TypeScript" (or any CI/CD pipeline)
 3. "Write command-line tools in TypeScript" (this is more tenuous)

 Why do this?
 Much of it is motivated by what I see as failings of Jenkins but, in my opinion, also apply to other CI/CD systems.

 - Dockerfiles are hard to maintain.
 Writing them in TypeScript gives you autocompletion out of the box, and enables you to take advantage of composition, modularity, and abstraction.
 By leveraging types, we can make certain Dockerfile mistakes "impossible" (like relying on non-existent artifacts).
+- Writing _efficient_ Dockerfiles is hard.
+As BuildKit has expanded, Dockerfile has become too low-level.
+TypeKit gives you higher-level primitives.
 - CI/CD should be runnable locally as a first-class primitive.
 - CI/CD should be portable.
 - Writing CI/CD in TypeScript gives us immediate access to a familiar ecosystem.
   For example, if we want to ping Slack within a CI script, we just `npm install` the Slack client (as opposed to install a Slack plugin on Jenkins).
 - Using Deno means that installation is extremely simple.

 A significant goal here is that running locally shouldn't mean that your builds happen locally.
 And we should handle caching and intelligent builds automatically (unlike GitHub Actions) or other systems where caching always comes last.
 Imagine if you could run a CI command and get zero-configuration access to running builds on the cloud while orchestrating from your local machine?
 Cloud compute that feels local.

+## Design goals

+- Feel similar to Dockerfile

 ## Commands